Heal Faster With a Hinged Knee Brace From Old Bones Therapy!

 So, why let pain cut your season short?
 Shop now for the hinged brace trusted by skaters, riders, and athletes worldwide.
 Or, get in touch today for one-on-one support picking the perfect brace.

-What is the difference between a knee brace and a hinged knee brace?
+What is the difference between a hinged knee brace and a regular knee brace?

-How many hours a day should you wear a hinged knee brace?
+How long should you wear a hinged knee brace each day?

-Can you walk with a hinged knee brace?
+Can a hinged knee brace help with arthritis?